ahopness/GodotRetro/README.md

  - The Color Precission shader's dithering dont work because of Godot's limitation.

- #All the limitations should be fixed with time and from help from contributors.
+ 'All the limitations should be fixed with time and from help from contributors.'

 ## TODO

- - Add more options in some shaders.

  - Add dithering shader inside or outside the color precission shader.